-If you’re working on a legal case that involves a death, you may think the only professional who can testify about the circumstances that lead to the death is the medical examiner or coroner who performed the initial autopsy.
+If you’re working on a legal case that involves a death, you may think the only professional who can testify about the circumstances that led to the death is the medical examiner or coroner who performed the initial autopsy.
 However, that isn’t the case.
-As a board certified forensic pathologist, Dr. Chundru helps legal teams around the world by testifying as a PATHOLOGY EXPERT WITNESS – even though he wasn’t the person to perform the initial autopsy.
+As a board-certified forensic pathologist, Dr. Chundru helps legal teams around the world by testifying as a PATHOLOGY EXPERT WITNESS – even though he wasn’t the person to perform the initial autopsy.

 How a Forensic Expert Witness Prepares Court Testimony

 An initial autopsy that’s conducted by a jurisdiction’s medical examiner or coroner is comprised of a variety of reports, including:

 - Crime scene reports

 The responding medical examiner or coroner uses this information to determine various factors about the death, including the cause of death and time of death.

 However, the information that comprises an autopsy can, at times, be interpreted differently by different forensic pathologists.
 It’s possible that the initial autopsy contains an error or important element that was overlooked, which can significantly impact your legal case.